 - Commitment from the proposal applicant and their department administrative staff to provide workshop leadership.

-- Commitment from faculty PIs or collaborators with greater than $200,000 in chair, start-up, or research enhancement accounts to provide significant co-funding for the workshop.
+- Commitment from faculty PIs or collaborators with greater than $200,000 in discretionary funds (e.g. Research Enhancement and Chair cost centers) to provide significant co-funding for the workshop.

 Required Submission Materials

 Proposal documents should have 1-inch margins and use 12-point font.

 - Summary.
 In 300 words or less describe the workshop and the potential impact of the theme area for a general audience.